mmbeeb/BeebPET/README.md

 DSPLY
 =====

-I/O and screen handling routines.
+I/O, screen and sound handling routines, loaded at $0900.

-P15 is the latest version.
+PCODE.TXT is a BBC BASIC program which creates the C.DSPLY (Normal RAM) and S.DSPLY (Sideways RAM) machine code files.

-Character set ROM c/o the VICE emulator.
+D.CHARS is the original character set ROM c/o the VICE emulator.
+CCODE.TXT splits and reorders this into the D.CHARS2 and D.CHARS3 files.